Olunowoade01/Introduction-to-jenkins/README.md

-# Introduction-to-Jenkins
+# Introduction-to-Jenkins (Freestyle Job Edition)

-This project demonstrates how to set up a Jenkins Declarative Pipeline with Docker integration for CI/CD automation.
-The pipeline automates building, testing, and deploying a web application inside a Docker container.
+This project demonstrates how to set up a Jenkins **Freestyle Job** with GitHub integration for basic CI/CD automation.
+The process covers job creation, source control management, webhook configuration, and build verification.

 ---

 ## Project Objective

-- Implement a Jenkins Declarative Pipeline job that automates code cloning, Docker image building, and container deployment.
-- Integrate Docker into the workflow, including Dockerfile creation and container management.
-- Ensure the deployed application is accessible via a web browser on port 8081.
+- Create a Jenkins Freestyle Job.
+- Integrate Jenkins with a GitHub repository for source code management.
+- Configure build triggers using GitHub webhooks.
+- Verify builds both manually and automatically after repository changes.

 ---